About Chinese Medicine

 It offers a holistic approach to wellness, based on the philosophy that good health results from balance and harmony in the body.
 At the heart of Chinese medicine is an understanding of qi, the life force, and a five-element framework based on the organs – Liver, Heart, Stomach, Lung and Kidney – with a network of meridian pathways that connect them.

 Pain and illness are seen as indications that the body‘s systems are out of balance.
 The aim of treatment is to restore equilibrium – to identify and treat the root cause of a condition.
 Therefore we consider the whole environment, beyond just the symptoms, to discover which organs may be out of balance.

 An important part of traditional Chinese medicine is the active prevention of disease.
-The onset of disease is never sudden: it takes periods of imbalance in the body’s systems before disease manifests itself.
+The onset of disease is never sudden: it takes time for imbalance in the body’s systems to develop, before disease manifests itself.